There are currently two ways to share a Rise course with learners—send a shareable web link or export an LMS package.

 - Click Export in the upper right corner of the screen.

-- Choose an LMS specification or select No LMS—Web Only.
+- Choose an LMS standard or select No LMS—Web Only.

 - If you choose SCORM 2004, you'll be prompted to select an Edition (2nd, 3rd, or 4th).